Michael Hiel - Owner, Founder

 Julie Thomas Hintz - Garden Centre Specialist

 Julie Thomas Hintz is a Montana native with three grown children.
 We are proud to say Julie earned her Certified Plant Professional certificate in 2015.
 She holds a B.A. in political science from the University of Montana but also wields a certificate in plant production and garden design from the University of Maine.
 Julie can easily be found in our Garden Centre five days a week.

 Do you recall a great aunt, grandmother or perhaps even your own mother who’s skin was as tough as buffalo hide, who’s kind words healed any wound?
 An educated woman who worked the earth, raised the children, kept the house and spoke to the animals?
 A brave woman who knew the secrets of eternal youth or at least refused to die?
 Meet Roxann LaRue, a retired school teacher from Colorado with B.A. in English from Michigan State University as well as Master’s in Education from Colorado State University.
 She is that woman and she supplements her retirement by pulling this wagon at Gardenwerks.

-Taylor Ferris is our flower pot professional but is commonly found with our maintenance crew.
-She has a Bachelor’s in Fine Arts from Montana State University and can be seen on Helena’s many trails with her pup, Chin.
+Taylor Ferris is the backbone of our original and beautiful flower pots.
+She in not only an artist with flowers but with ink and paper as well.
+She left the Volunteer State many moon ago to earn a Bachelor’s in Fine Arts from Montana State University.
 Taylor’s smile, work diversity, and experience make her an essential Gardenwerks employee.

 If you see a nine-fingered man with the the bow-legged gate of an eastern Montanan that reminds you of a character out of a Longmire novel or even a Dan Cushman pulp story, that’s our resident bee keeper, Tom.
 A retired state worker with a handful of degrees, he is a jack of all trades and master of none…except for electricity and computer programing.
 Beeware the the man in the pith helmet.